xitu/gold-miner/TODO1/a-beginners-guide-to-simulating-dynamical-systems-with-python.md

 ## Semi-Implicit Euler Method

 Solving the model via integration is relatively easy, but integration can be very expensive, particularly for larger models.
-If we want to see the long-term dynamics of the model, we can use [Euler’s Method](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method) to integrate and simulate the system instead.
+If we want to see the long-term dynamics of the model, we can use [欧拉法](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method) to integrate and simulate the system instead.
 This is how control problems such as Cart-Pole are solved in OpenAI and allows us to set-up problems for RL control.

 To do this, we need to get the [Taylor Series Expansion](https://en.wikipedia.org/wiki/Taylor_series) (TSE) of our ODE’s.
 The TSE is just a way to approximate a function.
 You get more accurate the more you expand the series.
 For our purposes, we’re only going to expand to the first derivative and truncate the higher order terms.